logseq/docs/db-version.md

 A node is a new term for a page or block because the two now behave similarly.
 Nodes have the following common behaviors:

 * Nodes are referenced by using `[[]]`.
 * Nodes have a pretty similar editing experience whether changing block content or a page title.
-In the editing block, properties can be set, `/` commands are available and [new tags](#new-tags) can be set.
+In the editing block, properties can be set, `/` commands are available and [tags](#tags) can be set.
 * Nodes have `Linked References` and `Unlinked References` sections.
 Blocks need to be zoomed in to see this.
 * Nodes can be favorited.
 For a zoomed in block, use the `Add to/remove from favorites` command.
 * Nodes share the same keybindings for [properties](#property-shortcuts) and blocks e.g. toggling block properties visibility with `Cmd-;`.